 To visit every household in Scotland would take too long and cost too much money.
-Instead we select a sample of addresses in such a way that all addresses in the country have a chance of being chosen.
-Yours is one of those chosen for the 2015 survey.
+Instead we select a sample of addresses and ask the people at each address to take part in the Scottish Health Survey.
+For this part of the survey we would like to invite up to two children aged 0-15 to take part.